JNRowe/jnrowe.github.io/articles/tips/Finding_a_windows_owner.rst

     WM_COMMAND(STRING) = { "urxvt", "-cd", "/home/jay/Desktop" }

 However, not all applications set this property.
-Examples of applications that don't set this property include firefox_ and gimp_.
-In fact, many of the modern applications you find on desktop systems don't set this property at all.
+Examples of applications that don’t set this property include firefox_ and gimp_.
+In fact, many of the modern applications you find on desktop systems don’t set this property at all.

 The other way
 -------------